Workplace Accidents | Slips and Falls | Falls from Heights | Dangerous or Defective Machinery | Work-Related Automobile Accidents

 At Bailey & Galyen, with offices across Texas, we have zealously protected the rights of injured people in the Lone Star State and across the country for more than four decades, including men and women injured on the job.
 We are known and respected by colleagues and clients for our ability to consistently get positive results.
 Since we opened our personal injury practice, we have recovered more than $500 million for injured people.
-To set up a free initial consultation, contact us by e-mail or call our offices at 844-402-2992.
+To set up a consultation, contact us by e-mail or call our offices at 844-402-2992.

 Results-Oriented Advocacy for Injured Workers